seal-queensu/seal-queensu.github.io/README.md

 **K column (VenueNames)**: For publications, which do not exist in `Venue.csv` and have no abbrs, please input 'Others' in the (Venues) column, and then input the whole venue name (as it appears on the paper) into K column (Venuenames).
 If it is a thesis, please input the type of thesis (Master's or Ph.D.) into K column (Venuenames).
 Otherwise, leave it blank.

-**L column (PDFNames)**: Input your PDF filename here and put it under the ./publications/pdf direction.
+**L column (PDFNames)**: Input your PDF filename here and put it under the `./publications/pdf` direction.
 The name we recommended is 'Abbr for Venue-First Name of First Author-Published Year' (do not input the type name .pdf here).
 If not leave it blank or the URL for the related website.

 **M column (Sub-topics) *Necessary***: Input the sub-topics of your publication.

-**M column (Topics) *Necessary***: Input the Topics of your publication.
+**N column (Topics) *Necessary***: Input the Topics of your publication.

+**O column (Topics)**: Input your PDF filename here (do not input the type name .pdf) and put it under the `./publications/presentation` direction.
+If not leave it blank or the URL for the related website.

 ## Venue Update:
 You can add new venues with abbreviations in the file, `Venue.csv`, whose direction is `./publications/Venue.csv`.